 When such disappointments happen, a new trial sets in.
 If faith in the healing turned out to be a mistake, what about faith in Christ?
 Was it also a mistake?
 That is one of the dangers of the “word of faith” teaching—it links faith in our Savior to faith in specific predictions.
 Did Jesus promise to heal every disease?
 He did not heal Epaphroditus, as least not as fast as people wanted him to (Philippians 2:27).
 Even in his earthly ministry, Jesus did not heal everyone (John 5:3-9).

 Didn’t Jesus suffer and die for us?
 Doesn’t that mean that we have no reason to suffer?
-Some say so, but we should test this line of reasoning with another fact: Jesus died for us.
+Some say so, but we should test this line of thinking with another fact: Jesus died for us.
 Does this mean that we should never die?
 We already have eternal life (John 5:24; 11:26).
 But the fact is, every Christian dies.
-There is something wrong with the line of reasoning.
+There is something wrong with the line of thinking.
 We do not yet experience everything Jesus accomplished for us.

 We suffer from persecution, and we suffer the incidental pains of living in a world in which sin is still common.
 Sin hurts innocent people, and sometimes we are the innocent people who are hurt.
 Sometimes it results in early death, sometimes in slow and pain-filled death.
 We may suffer physical damage from a burning, a beating, a car accident or asbestos fibers.
 Our health may suffer from exposure to cold, from smoke in a house fire or chemicals in our food.
 We may be hurt by wild animals, large or small, or even microorganisms.
 God has not guaranteed to protect all his people from all possible problems.

 Is it always God’s will to heal people who have faith in Christ?
 The biblical evidence is that he sometimes does, and sometimes does not.
 Stephen was killed, James was killed.
 Eventually all the first Christians died of something.
 Yet, how many times did God save them out of danger before they eventually died?
 Perhaps many times.